-The world of employment is changing for everyone.
-Whether you’re actively engaged in the gig economy or not, this new culture of flexible working will have an impact on you and the amount of tax you pay.
+The world of employment is changing for everyone around the world.
+Whether you are actively engaged in the gig economy or not, this new culture of flexible working will have an impact on you and the amount of tax you pay.

 The gig economy is defined as “a labor market characterized by the prevalence of short-term contracts or freelance work, as opposed to permanent jobs” according to the BBC.
 It can be recognized in the likes of ride sharing apps like Uber and food delivery services such as Deliveroo in exchange for service job payment.

 As of last year, there were approximately 4.7 million workers in the UK workforce — a number that has more than doubled over the past three years.

 Are We Benefiting From The Gig Economy?

 There are clear advantages and disadvantages to the gig economy.
 On the one hand, we have increased employee control and flexibility, on the other, huge potential for worker exploitation.
 Most frequently, people engage with this type of work due to its potential for flexibility.
 A job with Uber or Deliveroo for example, allows you to balance your work with the rest of a hectic life.
 There is no obligation to work certain hours, meaning you are only tied down by your own financial needs and social calendar.